EEOB-BioData/BCB546X-R/_episodes/07-developing-workflows.md

 {: .r}

-Functions that contain only one line in their body can omit the braces (as the meanRemoveNA() function does).
+Functions that contain only one line in their body can omit the braces (as the `meanRemoveNA()` function does).
 Similarly, using `return()` to specify the return value is optional; R’s functions will automatically return the last evaluated expression in the body.

-We could forgo creating a function named `meanRemoveNA()` in our global environment altogether and instead use an anonymous function (named so because anonymous functions are functions without a name).
+We could forgo creating a function named `meanRemoveNA()` in our global environment altogether and instead use an anonymous function.
 Anonymous functions are useful when we only need a function once for a specific task.
-For example, if we wrote meanRemoveNA() to use with lapply, we could write:
+For example, if we wrote `meanRemoveNA()` to use with lapply, we could write:

 ~~~
 lapply(mydata, function(x) mean(x, na.rm=TRUE))
+# lapply(mydata, mean, na.rm=TRUE) should also work!
 ~~~
 {: .r}

-> ## Illustration of the importance of preallocation
+> ## The importance of preallocation
 >
-> Now that we know how to write functions, I can illustrate
+> Now that we know how to write functions, we can look at
 > the importance of preallocation.
 Let's start by converting
 > our previous code into functions:
 >